Western Australia takes step-up in battery chemicals production

 Australia does not yet produce battery chemicals, sending its raw materials to customers in Asia.

-However, lithium hydroxide plants built by China's Tianqi Lithium (002466.SZ) and U.S.-based Albemarle Corp (ALB.N) will open later this year, along with a BHP nickel sulphate plant.
+However, lithium hydroxide plants built by China’s Tianqi Lithium and U.S.-based Albemarle Corp will open later this year, along with a BHP nickel sulphate plant.

 The plant involving BASF is targeted for commissioning at the end of 2021 and the project will run until 2025, a spokesperson for the Future Battery Industries Cooperative Research Centre said.